AlibabaCloudDocs/ecs/intl.en-US/Best Practices/FaaS instances best practices/Use the RTL design on an f3 instance.md

 Question 1: How do I view the details of errors that occur during the image upload process?

-If your project reports errors during the image upload process, such as compilation errors, you can use the following method to view the details of errors: Run the `sh /root/xbinst_oem/tool/faas_checklog.sh <Name of the uploaded package>` command to view the log file.
+If your project reports errors during the image upload process, such as compilation errors, you can run the `sh /root/xbinst_oem/tool/faas_checklog.sh <Name of the uploaded package>` command to view the log file.

 Question 2: How do I reload an image?